 For the identification of plant species using DNA metabarcoding of scats, 90 DNA extractions (i.e., 3 replicates per scat) were performed, of which only 85 had sufficient quality for sequencing, and six did not yield results after analysis.
 As a result, DNA metabarcoding unveiled 98 distinct taxa, encompassing a cumulative count of 8,992,243 sequencing reads across all samples.
 Among these taxa, 76 were identified at the species level, including 45 introduced plant species, 14 native species, 16 human food leftovers (which were excluded from subsequent analyses), and one bryophyte species (Macrothamnium macrocarpum).
 Additionally, among the taxa identified at the genus level (7,548,053 reads), the vast majority (97%) corresponded to the genus Ficus (7,317,486 reads), representing 81.4% of the total sequencing reads.

-By merging focal observation data and DNA metabarcoding results, the resulting accumulation curve of distinct pairwise interactions relative to browsing and grazing displayed a growing trend further from the asymptote, while still approaching it in both number of individual sampled and sampling effort in hours (Figure S2).
+By merging focal observation data and DNA metabarcoding results, the resulting accumulation curve of distinct pairwise interactions relative to browsing and grazing displayed a growing trend further from the asymptote, while still approaching it in both number of individuals sampled and sampling effort in hours (Figure S2).
 Based on node centrality metrics, Pisonia grandis has been the only plant species consumed by all 10 tortoise individuals, followed by Ficus cf. reflexa, both native species.
 However, interaction strength and weighted closeness indicate that Pisonia grandis, Ficus cf. reflexa, and Commelina benghalensis are the plants sustaining the highest interaction frequency, all of which are native to Aride Island.
-Other plants exhibited relatively high degree values, interacting with approximately half of the individuals, yet displayed very low interaction strength and weighted closeness (e.g., Euphorbia sp.).
+Other plants exhibited relatively high degree values, interacting with approximately half of the individuals, yet displayed very low interaction strength and weighted closeness (e.g., Euphorbia spp.).